-If you tell your child that you’ve noticed she doesn’t seem happy, seems tired, or seems too busy to do the things she used to do or needs to do, it can give her the chance to think about how she’s spending her time and energy.
+If you tell your child that you’ve noticed she doesn’t seem happy, seems tired, or seems too busy to do all the things she needs to do, it can give her the chance to think about how she’s spending her time and energy.

 Work out how your child’s time is spent

 You or your child could create a weekly chart, with details for each day’s activities and how long they take.
-You might read over the chart with your child and wait for him to make the first observation.
+You might read over the chart with your child and wait to hear what he says.
 What does he think about how his week looks?

 Work out priorities

-You might suggest that your child asks herself:
+You might suggest that your child asks herself these questions: